jalombar/starsmasher/documentation/installation.md

 ### Compile the gravity library (CUDA) and StarSmasher

 The SPHgrav_lib subdirectory contains code written by Evghenii Gaburov (and somewhat modified by Jamie Lombardi and Sam Knarr) for calculating softened gravitational forces and potentials on NVIDIA GPUs.
 Now you must do some important changes in this.
 All depends on your OS.
 In the SPHgrav_lib there are few files including some makefiles.
 Every makefile is written for an OS.
 The Standard “makefile” is written for Keeneland.
 If you are using Ubuntu, you will use the makefile.ubuntu makefile, if you are using Quest, you will the makefile.quest and so on.
 You will find every makefile in the “misc” folder if there isn’t in the SPHgrav_lib.
-If there isn’t even there, you must substitute in the standard makefile the path to nvcc.
+If there isn’t even there, you must substitute in the standard makefile the path to nvcc (as we told you some lines ago...).
 Once you have chosen your makefile (i did a makefile called "MakefileUbuntuCUDAToolkit" if you are following this guide spet by step), just change the name in “makefile” and delete the others, you don’t need them.
 In the makefile (Ubuntu case) there is written this string:

 ```
 CUDAPATH       := /usr/lib/nvidia-cuda-toolkit/
 ```

-In Ubuntu this is the path where there is the nvcc file if you installed it with the sudo apt-get command.
+In Ubuntu this is the path where the nvcc file is located if you installed it with the sudo apt-get command.
 Be sure that there is!
 If you installed the NVIDIA toolkit in another way, just go to the computer, find a file called "nvcc" and edit this path up to the folder "bin" where nvcc is located.
 In the same file there is also this string to edit:

 ```